AIRLab-POLIMI/active-vision/README.md

     Step 2: Setup Real Robot configuration (for Igus ReBeL and Standalone Realsense 435).
   </summary>

-   - For what concerns the real robot...
-TODO
+   - Documentation is in progress...

 </details>